 Why We Created Cobalt Studios

 Rachel Keebler and Howard Jones founded Cobalt Studios in 1988.
-Next year, Cobalt Studios celebrates 26 exciting years training students in the Scenic Arts.
+It has been exciting to train students in the Scenic Arts over the years.

 Over the years, we received many calls from employers asking us to recommend painters.
 We found that the list of qualified people we could recommend was too short.
 Many employers bemoaned the lack of fully-trained scenic artists on the jobsite.
 Designers often made design compromises due to a scenic artist’s lack of training to execute in a variety of styles or to solve problems created by inventive designs and new materials.
 Producers and Technical Directors paid for wasted time and materials due to lack of project planning skills and knowledge.

 We both attended and taught in theatre programs at big universities, learning the limitations of these systems: student focus split in too many directions; the viewpoint that scenic art study is only a step to becoming a designer; the lack of time to fully teach and to practice and master the many complex subjects of the Scenic Arts; the competing pressures of production and class deadlines causing anxiety, frustration and overwork.